Fastest Online Engineering Degree Programs

 • Structure: Students take courses back-to-back without long breaks, moving quickly through required credits.

-• Benefit: Allows completion in as little as 12 to 18 months.
+• Benefit: Allows completion in as little as a year.

 • Consideration: Intensive formats require excellent time management and may be challenging if you are balancing work or other commitments.